TheRealAnonymous008/quartz/content/details/game design/lenses/Lenses for Game Design - Lenses.md

 * What do the people you are pitching to need to know about your game?

 ### 109. Profit
+* Where does the money go in my game’s business model?
+Why?
+* How much will it cost to produce, market, distribute, and maintain this game?
+Why?
+* How much money will this game make?
+Why do I think that?
+* What are the barriers to entry in the market for this game?

 ### 110. Transformation
+* Games create experiences that can change people

+* How can my game change players for the better?
+* How can my game change players for the worse?

 ### 111. Responsibility
+* Does my game help people?
+How?

 ### 112. The Raven
+* To remember to only work on what is important, ask yourself: Is making this game worth my time?

 ### $\infty$.
 Your Secret Purpose
+* To make sure you are working toward your one true purpose, ask yourself the only question that matters: Why am I doing this?

 # Links
 * [[The Art of Game Design -- A Book of Lenses by Schell]]